Pain · Positioning

 Case studies anonymous, no customer nameCase studies named, US-format, outcome number on top

-Quote-only commercial pathOffer path: private fit review with the correct engagement named
+Quote-only commercial pathOffer path: private fit screening with the correct engagement named

 Patient-capital moat impliedPatient-capital moat named, dated, quantified, and easy to repeat